Chiaki Kobayashi

 Chiaki Kobayashi (小林 千晃, Kobayashi Chiaki) is a Japanese voice actor affiliated with Office Osawa.
-His roles include Hiroto Kuga in Gundam Build Divers Re:Rise, Deuce Spade in Disney: Twisted-Wonderland, Makoto Edamura in Great Pretender, Langa Hasegawa in SK8 the Infinity, Gabimaru in Hell's Paradise: Jigokuraku, Mash Burnedead in Mashle, Stark in Frieren: Beyond Journey's End, and Yoshiki Tsujinaka in The Summer Hikaru Died.
+His roles include Hiroto Kuga in Gundam Build Divers Re:Rise, Deuce Spade in Disney: Twisted-Wonderland, Makoto Edamura in Great Pretender, Langa Hasegawa in SK8 the Infinity, Gabimaru in Hell's Paradise: Jigokuraku, Mash Burnedead in Mashle: Magic and Muscles, Stark in Frieren: Beyond Journey's End, Calist in Princession Orchestra, Yoshiki Tsujinaka in The Summer Hikaru Died, and Okuto Nakamura in Go For It, Nakamura!!.